ciselab/CodeBert-CodeToText-Reproduction/README.md

 ```

 To verify that all your compose attributes are set correctly, I recommend to run first on a reduced set (e.g. 5 lines per file).
 This is represented in the *docker-compose-minimal.yml*.
+It should take less than 30 minutes to give you an overview.

 ```